Jon Michael Hill

 Jon Michael Hill is an American actor.
 He is best known for his roles as Detective Marcus Bell in the CBS series Elementary (2012–2019) and Detective Damon Washington in the ABC series Detroit 1-8-7 (2010–2011).
+He is also known for his work on Broadway, and has received two Tony Award nominations.
+He is an ensemble member at Steppenwolf Theatre Company.

 Life and career

-Hill played football and the saxophone during his high school years before focusing on pursuing an acting career, attending a summer drama program at Northwestern University. graduated from the University of Illinois with a Bachelor of Fine Arts degree.
+Hill played football and the saxophone during his high school years before focusing on pursuing an acting career, attending a summer drama program at Northwestern University. graduated from the University of Illinois Urbana-Champaign in 2007 with a Bachelor of Fine Arts degree in studio acting.
 While at the university, he appeared in stage productions of King Lear, Six Degrees of Separation and Ain't Misbehavin'.

 Hill played the role of Puck in the 2007 Shakespeare in the Park production of A Midsummer Night's Dream.
 In 2009, Hill was nominated for the Joseph Jefferson Award for Actor in a Supporting Role in a Play for The Tempest at the Steppenwolf Theatre Company in Chicago, Illinois.
 In 2010, Hill was nominated for a Tony Award as Best Featured Actor in a Play in Superior Donuts opposite Michael McKean.
 In the same year, he began his role as Detective Damon Washington in the ABC police drama Detroit 1-8-7.

 Hill's other television credits include Law & Order: Special Victims Unit, Person of Interest, and Eastbound & Down.
 He then went on to star in the CBS series Elementary, wherein he played the role of Detective Marcus Bell.
 In 2018, he made his directorial debut with the Elementary episode "The Worms Crawl In, the Worms Crawl Out".

 In 2025, Hill received his second Tony Award nomination for Best Actor for his role in the play Purpose.
 The play also won the Tony Award for Best Play.

+He has been an ensemble member at Steppenwolf Theatre Company since 2007.